The discussion tool comes with integrated private messaging functionality. It is located under “Discussion and Private Messages” (top menu bar).

-Members have the ability to send private messages (PM) to any active site participant and instructors.
+Course site members have the ability to send and reply to private messages (PM) to any active site participant and instructors.

 Other features include the ability to:

 - Delete private messages.
 Simply check the boxes of the messages you want to delete and click on “delete.”

 - Post a reply to a private message. click on Quote once you open the message.

 - Select messages and mark them as read.
 This is useful if you’ve read the messages in your email and there is no need to reply in Etudes.

 - Flag a message for follow-up, and remove the flag later.